 Tuesday 5 PM

-Held in the Reflection Room on the 2nd floor of the Campus Center)
+Reflection Room - 2nd floor of the campus center.

 Held at Newman House - 359 Old Westport Road, North Dartmouth.
 1700 feet west of Campus Entrance.

 (in the Center for Religious and Spiritual Life)

 4:00 - 5:00 pm Thursday